 Cold, Stormy, and Snowy Climates

-Although forgoing outdoor recess in place of indoor activities during cold, rainy, windy, or snowy weather sounds reasonable, outdoor play is essential for pre-K and elementary-age children.
+Although forgoing outdoor recess for indoor activities during cold or rainy weather sounds reasonable, outdoor play is essential for children.

 As long as children are adequately dressed, the temperature is safe, and the outdoor playground or play area is protected from the elements, outdoor recess during “poor” weather should still be an option.